All Episodes

 Yes.

-Finally, I said, fine.
+Finally, I said, Fine.

 Are you married?

-Oh, no, no, no, I'm so you're not wearing a ring.
+So you're not wearing a ring.

-But anyhow, I I am a conservative.
+But anyhow, I am a conservative.

-I said I'm an I am a conservative.
+I said, I am a conservative.

 And the prof looked at us in disgust.